-- Gaining knowledge of materials and how they can be shaped and joined. - Modelling techniques. - Using computers to design and manufacture products such as SolidWorks and 3D printing. - Engaging in problem solving projects that work to solve issues of the modern world in areas such as the environment and society as a whole. - Environmental and social issues around the production of Textiles / Timber including the 6R's.
+- Using computers to design and manufacture products such as SolidWorks and 3D printing. - Engaging in problem-solving projects that work to solve issues of the modern world in areas such as the environment and society as a whole. - Environmental and social issues around the production of timber including the 6R's.